Google and Levi's are working on their next smart jacket

-It's only been about three weeks since the Levi's Commuter smart jacket launched in stores, but the denim maker is already working on the next iteration.
+It's only been about three weeks since the Levi's Commuter smart jacket arrived in stores, but the denim maker is already working on the next iteration.

 The jacket features a cuff with touch-enabled fabric and a Bluetooth connection, presumably making it easier for cyclists to wirelessly access phone controls.
 Levi's unveiled the product last year as part of a collaboration with Google's Project Jacquard, which weaves touch technology into fabrics.